morgannash1/hotel_reservations/README.md

 ## Feature Importance Analysis:

-Our analysis of Feature Importance across all three models points to three main categories of predictors that drive cancellation risk: Time Related Risk Factors, Loyalty/Commitment Signals, and Market/Pricing Factors:
+Our analysis of Feature Importance across all three models points to three main categories of predictors that drive cancellation risk: Time Related Risk Factors, Loyalty/Commitment Signals, and Market/Pricing Factors: (A reminder that feature importance is a relative score, not a percentage.)

 1. **Time-Based Risk** (The Dominant Predictor):
        The **lead_time** between booking and arrival is the single most influential factor across all models, confirming that the longer the lead time, the less committed the guest is.
 (Using Logistic Regression, the sign of the coefficient tells us the direction of the relationship with the positive class (which is Canceled in this context).
 Lead_time coefficient is a Positive predictor, meaning that as the value of lead_time increases, the log-odds of the positive class (Canceled = 1) also increase.)